If you’re looking for a side gig, but need something ultra-flexible to fit around your current schedule, you may want to consider microtasking.

 The InboxDollars minimum cashout is a rather steep $30, but you can claim your earnings via PayPal, check, or gift card.

-KashKick works with companies that are keen to obtain feedback and get deals in front of potential customers.
+KashKick is a microtask website that works with companies that are keen to obtain feedback and get deals in front of potential customers.
 With an internet connection and some time, KashKick will take care of all the other details.

 One area where KashKick stands apart is that you can cash out easily and often.
 The platform has one of the lowest payment thresholds, and you can receive your cash via PayPal from $5.